rjackowens/Visualize-Azure-DevOps-Projects/readme.md

 # Summary
-Creates PlantUML WBS model of Azure DevOps Project repositories and associated pipelines and uploads the model image to the project Wiki.
+Creates PlantUML WBS model of all Azure DevOps Project repositories and associated pipelines and uploads the model image to the project Wiki.

-# Project Requirements
+# Requirements
 Install contents of `requirements.txt` via pip.

-Enter values for `server`, `organization`, `username`, `PAT`, and `project` in `config.py`.
+Enter values for `server`, `organization`, `username`, and `PAT` in `config.py`.

 # Azure DevOps Requirements
 1. PAT must have access to Read/Write/Manage Build, Release, Code, and Wiki.